Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Introduction

-\system{} is also capable of securing more advanced algorithms, referred to as \emph{informed selection}, which are widely used in FL to judiciously select the best-performing participants for optimal training efficiency~\cite{zhang2021client, nishio2019client, wang2020optimizing, chai2020tifl, lai2021oort, kim2021autofl}.
-Given that these algorithms rely on client-specific measurements (e.g., processing speed and data quality) that are difficult to verify, \system{} does not attempt to precisely follow their selection logic.
-Instead, it \emph{approximates} them by reducing an informed selection problem to a random one.
-To do so, it first allows the server to \emph{refine} the client pool by excluding a small fraction of low-quality clients based on the specified measurements. \system{} then performs secure random selection from the refined pool.
-Although an adversarial server may still attempt to manipulate this process by excluding honest clients, the security of our random selection ensures that any advantage it gains is provably small (\cref{sec:design_informed}).
+\system{} also provides security guarantee for more advanced algorithms, referred to as \emph{informed selection}, which are commonly used in FL to select the best-performing participants for optimal training efficiency~\cite{zhang2021client, nishio2019client, wang2020optimizing, chai2020tifl, lai2021oort, kim2021autofl}.
+These algorithms rely on client-specific measurements, such as processing speed and data quality, which are difficult to verify.
+Instead of precisely following the selection logic of these algorithms, \system{} \emph{approximates} them by transforming an informed selection problem into a random one.
+To achieve this, it lets the server \emph{refine} the client pool by excluding a small fraction of low-quality clients based on the specified measurements. \system{} then performs secure random selection within the refined pool.
+Although an adversarial server may attempt to manipulate this process by excluding honest clients, the security of \system{}'s random selection ensures that any advantage it gains is provably small (\cref{sec:design_informed}).